mikeizbicki/cmc-csci046/hw09/README.md

    but replace `PATH` with the path to the output of your `reduce.py` file and `HASHTAG` is replaced with the hashtag you are analyzing.

 1. Commit all of your code and visualization output files to your github repo and push the results to github.
+    You must edit the `README.md` file to provide a brief explanation of your results.
+    This explanation should be suitable for a future employer to look at while they are interviewing you to get a rough idea of what you accomplished.
+    (And you should tell them about this in your interviews!)

 ## Extra credit